 We remain committed to responsible stewardship, so our business investments are catalysts for positive, sustainable development everywhere we do business.

-Our track record of growing reserves, ability to fund growth internally and active dividend policy have delivered superior shareholders returns over the past seven years.
+Our track record of growing reserves, ability to fund growth internally and active dividend policy have delivered superior shareholders returns.

 We’ve consistently grown gold production with an eye on managing costs that have accelerating cash flow and earnings for our shareholders.
 And our employees love the opportunities provided in a dynamic environment that encourages innovation.

 In a few short years, we have grown to take our place amongst the world’s largest gold producers.
-Our growth profile is exceptional, with an expected 50% increase in gold production over the next two years.
+Gold production is expected to increase over 20% in 2015.

-In 2013, we produced 2.67 million ounces of gold at an all-in sustaining cost of approximately $1,031 per ounce.
-These costs are expected to decrease as new, low-cost mines come online.
-For 2014, the all-in sustaining costs are expected to be between $950 and $1,000 per gold ounce.
+In 2014, we produced 2.87 million ounces of gold at an all-in sustaining cost of approximately $949 per ounce.
+These costs are expected to decrease with our new, low-cost mines.
+For 2015, the all-in sustaining costs are expected to be between $875 and $950 per gold ounce.

 Our asset portfolio is located in politically stable, low-risk jurisdictions in the Americas.
 We conduct business in a socially and environmentally responsible manner, and we share the benefits of our operations with local communities and authorities to ensure that we are welcomed wherever we operate.